For students

 Ghost playing

-Play one hand fully.
-The other hand ghost-plays — it moves on the keys as if playing, but without pressing down or making sound.
+Play one hand.
+The other hand ghost-plays — it moves on the keys as if playing, but without actually pressing the keys or making sound.

 #21